fishiye/pscode/README.md

 voxl private server code gaming this is a chrome extension. to use it:
-1. click the "v" at the left side of the "code" button and select "download to zip"
+1. unzip the folder and take the "pscode-a" file out
 2. go to chrome
 3. click on the puzzle piece icon to open up the extension setting
 4. click manage extensions